 We stopped outside the L’Eglise Saint-Sauveur Church.
 We saw remnants of the original church decaying on the outside.
 There was a service in progress so we did not get to go inside.

 The bus headed back to the dock.
 Our Oceania Cruises ship had already started up when we arrived.
 We saw the smoke coming out of the funnels.
 It was a long day for cognac tasting in Cognac.

 Great First Visit To French Wine Country

-It was a great first excursion into French wine country on our cruise along the north coast of France.
+It was a great first excursion into French wine country on our cruise along the west coast of France.
 Our visit for Cognac tasting in Cognac was delicious and informative.